2026 Advocacy Priorities

 Deepen engagement with local governments to foster a more local business-friendly regulatory environment.

-- Grow the Local Economic Ambassador member network to improve regulatory burdens on small businesses and increase cross-municipality collaboration.
-Host member regulatory listening sessions with at least 2 municipal partners.
+• Tactic: Grow and nurture the Local Economic Ambassador member network to improve regulatory burdens on small businesses and increase cross-municipality collaboration.
+Host member regulatory listening sessions with multiple municipal partners.

 3. Increase Local Business Procurement Readiness and Access